LakshyaKumar11/AI-Data-Analyst/README.md

-Build Your Personal AI Data Analyts
+Build Your Personal AI Data Analyst

 Many Chat with your Data tools make a critical mistake: they try to make the AI answer the question directly.
 LLMs are bad at math.
 If you ask an LLM to calculate the average of 10,000 rows, it will hallucinate.